 ● There’s no explanation about volume 6, but we can see Tetsu and Shizu in happiness and embracing with a bouquet of flowers in the middle.
 We can find out just by looking it.
 They live happily ever after … Sounds like your regular Sleeping Beauty, huh?
 But the story is far beyond it in my opinion.

 The creator of this manga, Morino Megumi, has manifested the meaning of flowers on her manga well.
-When some of mangaka don’t think about the philosophy behind the cover and draw it just for aesthetic purpose, Morino-sensei think about it deeply.
+When some of mangakas don’t think about the philosophies behind the covers and draw them just for aesthetic purposes, Morino-sensei think about it deeply.
 I think it’s a good thing the mangaka has.

 I’m open with opinions and suggestions.
 Don’t be shy to give a comment on my profile about this review.

 I already wrote a review on this on Google Play books, but let me just write another one for the manga that is seated #1 on my list.